 William P. Driscoll

 William Driscoll has been associated with the legal practice that has provided legal representation to the Diocese of Helena for over 50 years.
 Bill Driscoll, currently in his own legal firm, is the lawyer who handles most of the legal affairs of the diocese.

 As the Victim’s Advocate for the Diocese of Helena, Helen Beausoleil coordinates assistance for the pastoral care of persons with claims of sexual abuse as minors by clergy or other church personnel.
 Beausoleil holds a Master’s Degree in Social Work and is a licensed Clinical Social Worker.
 Beausoleil has retired after many years of service at Catholic Social Services of Montana.
 Previously Beausoleil worked for 20 years in Youth Ministry and Christian Formation at Saint Mary Parish, Helena and for the Diocese of Helena.
 Currently she remains involved in ministry and social work while facilitating bereavement groups for the Helena community.

-Bishop George Leo Thomas became the tenth Bishop of the Diocese of Helena on June 4, 2004.
+Bishop Austin A. Vetter became the eleventh Bishop of the Diocese of Helena on November 20, 2019.

-Bishop Thomas is not actually a member of the review board; in his capacity as bishop, the board exists to advise him.
+Bishop Vetter is not a member of the review board, rather, in his capacity as bishop, the board exists to advise him.

 Father John Robertson